Jefferson Davis: Foreign policy

 The main objective of Davis's foreign policy was to achieve foreign recognition, allowing the Confederacy to secure international loans, receive foreign aid to open trade, and provide the possibility of a military alliance.
 Davis was confident that most European nations' economic dependence on cotton from the South would quickly convince them to sign treaties with the Confederacy.
 Cotton had made up 61% of the value of all U.S. exports and the South filled most of the European cloth industry's need for cheap imported raw cotton.

 There was no consensus on how to use cotton to gain European support.
 Davis did not want an embargo on cotton, he wanted to make cotton available to European nations, but require them to acquire it by violating the blockade declared by the Union.
 The majority of Congress wanted an embargo to coerce Europe to help the South.
 Though there was no official policy, cotton was effectively embargoed.
-By 1862, the price of cotton in Europe had quadrupled and European imports of cotton from the United States were down 96%, but instead of joining with the Confederacy, European cotton manufacturers found new sources, such as India, Egypt and Brazil.
+By 1862, the price of cotton in Europe had quadrupled and European imports of cotton from the United States were down 96%, but instead of joining with the Confederacy, European textile manufacturers found new sources, such as India, Egypt and Brazil.
 By the end of the war, not a single foreign nation had recognized the Confederate States of America.